 The flavor of whole-grain mustard is very close to Dijon mustard.
 The major difference is in texture, as the mustard seeds have not been crushed and are whole, resulting in a coarse mustard paste.

-Use whole grain mustard in place of Dijon when cooking meats, making sandwiches, dressings, dips, and marinades, as long as you don’t mind the texture difference.
+Use whole grain mustard instead of Dijon when cooking meats, making sandwiches, dressings, dips, and marinades, as long as you don’t mind the texture difference.

 4. Hot English Mustard